Special Regularization Procedure Status (2023)

 How long does the offer last?

 The immigration institute has not stated an end date for this special procedure; it can be altered or withdrawn at any time, without prior notice.
-If you are currently in Mexico and qualify under the criteria listed above, and you wish to apply to stay in Mexico longer term through legal residency here, it’s best to ask to apply at your earliest convenience.
+If you are currently in Mexico and qualify under the criteria listed above, and you wish to apply to stay in Mexico longer term through legal residency here, it’s best to ask to apply as soon as your current FMM has expired.

 Mexico Immigration Assistance